Pillangocska/LegalTextDecoder/README.md

 | ![Validation Confusion Matrix](media/confmtx_validation.png) | ![Test Confusion Matrix](media/confmtx_test.png) |

 The confusion matrices show that the model tends to predict upper-middle classes (4-5) more frequently, which is expected given class imbalance and the inherent subjectivity of readability assessment.

-### Extra Credit Justification

-While I may not have invented a revolutionary new architecture or achieved state-of-the-art results, I believe the strength of this submission lies in its completeness and reliability.
-Everything works.
-The Docker container builds.
-The pipeline runs end-to-end.
-The logs are readable.
-The code is clean.
-I invested considerable time into ensuring that every component — from data preprocessing to evaluation — is well-documented, reproducible, and robust.
-The kind of thorough, unglamorous work that doesn't make headlines but does make graders' lives easier.
-In summary: a solid, dependable project that does exactly what it promises, delivered with care and attention to detail.
-I believe this craftsmanship deserves recognition.

-Or perhaps I've simply stared at this code for so long that I've lost all objectivity, and this is, in fact, deeply mediocre or worse.
-In which case — thank you for reading this far, and I appreciate your patience.

 ### Docker Instructions